Toolkit ShelfFind

 What size moving truck do I need?

-Estimate your load volume from rooms, boxes, storage, and furniture, then choose a truck with enough cubic-foot capacity plus a buffer.
+Estimate your load volume from rooms, boxes, storage, and furniture, then choose a truck with enough capacity plus a buffer.
+The calculator can show the load in cubic feet or cubic meters.

 Should I choose a bigger moving truck?